SaltOverflow/unordered-sql/README.md

 ### File structure

-`code/` is where the source code is. *It's written in Python because it's an easy language to prototype in, when performance isn't much of a concern.
-I'll probably take the learnings and apply them to a real-world project at some point.*
+`code/` holds the source code of the project

 `commentary/` adds some historical context to the thought process behind some of the decisions made in the code.